 Dido Elizabeth Belle

 Dido Elizabeth Belle (1761–1804) was raised as part of an aristocratic family in Georgian Britain.
-She was born in the Caribbean in 1761, the illegitimate daughter of a black woman named Maria Bell and naval officer Sir John Lindsay.
+She was the illegitimate daughter of a young black woman named Maria Bell and a Royal Naval officer, Sir John Lindsay.

 Life at Kenwood

-It was not unheard of for a powerful aristocrat to be the legal guardian to such a relation.
-But it was extremely unusual at this time for a mixed-race woman – who had perhaps been born to an enslaved mother – to be raised as part of an aristocratic British family.
+It was not unheard of for a powerful aristocrat to be the legal guardian to an illegitimate relation.
+But it was extremely unusual at this time for a mixed-race child – who had been born to a former enslaved mother – to be raised not as a servant, but as part of an aristocratic British family.

 The only known portrait of Dido Belle shows her standing beside her cousin Lady Elizabeth Murray on the terrace at Kenwood.
-Elizabeth was also brought up in the care of Lord Mansfield at Kenwood after her mother’s death, and she and Dido were close companions.
-A dinner guest noted in 1779:
+Elizabeth was also brought up in the care of Lord Mansfield at Kenwood after her mother’s death in 1766.
+Elizabeth was just a year older than Dido and they would have been close companions.
+While recalling Dido’s story, Hutchinson describes Dido in 1779:

 Dido lived at a time when the transatlantic slave trade was at its height, and Britain’s economic prosperity relied on slave labour in the Caribbean and Britain’s American colonies.
 However, public opinion about the practice was changing.